Plants - Animals

 I'll note the few spots where you may get turned around, especially the trails at the back of the park, which are not used often.

-The trails are outlined on a sign at the entrance to the park.
+The trails were outlined on this sign at the entrance to the park.
+It has since

 My GPS calculations differ slightly from the trail distances on the sign.

-Don't be put off by the masses of dog shit often found at the beginning of the trail, left by irresponsible pet owners; likewise, sometimes fast food debris can be a bit nasty; however it dissipates a few hundred feet in and regular walkers do occasional clean-ups.
+Don't be put off by the masses of dog shit often found at the beginning of the trail, left by irresponsible pet owners.
+Sometimes fast food debris can be a bit nasty; however it dissipates a few hundred feet in.
+Regular walkers do occasional clean-ups.